causalens/dara/docs/faq.md

 <details>
 <summary><h3 style={{margin: '0px 0px 0px 0px'}}>How do I customize the appearance of my app?</h3></summary>

-Like any web app, your app can be customized with CSS.
+You can customize the appearance of your app by setting a specific theme or by changing the appearance of components by adding custom CSS.

 <h4> Components </h4>